Contents insurance for one room

 Is shared house contents insurance more expensive?

-Chances are shared contents insurance will work out more expensive.
-With more people coming in and out of the house – including people you may not know – the risk of theft and other incidents will be considered higher by the insurance company.
+Shared house contents insurance could work out more expensive than it would for a family home.
+With more people coming in and out of the house – including people you may not know – the risk of theft and other incidents will be considered higher by the insurance provider.

 How much is shared house contents insurance?

-Contents insurance is usually pretty affordable, but the exact price you pay for room-only contents insurance will depend on a variety of factors, including:
+How much you’ll pay for room-only contents insurance depends on a variety of factors, including:

 • Where you live